Karm/mod_cloud_storage/README.md

-# mod_cloud_storage
+# About
 Storing and reading BLOBs to and from a cloud service.
+The project will consist of a library, command line tool, Apache HTTP Server module and an Nginx module.
+Currently, the command line tool is work in progress.

 # Building
  * cmake